metricly/metricly-docs/content/integrations/AWS-Integration/AWS-CloudFormation-Installation.md

 After you make a new AWS integration in Metricly, the script populates a read-only IAM role in your AWS account and links it using the integration’s Account ID and External ID.
 Once created, it may take a few minutes for the status to be updated.

-## Create an AWS Integration in Metricly
+## Create an AWS Integration in CloudWisdom
 1. Open Metricly and navigate to Integrations > AWS.
 2. Create a new AWS integration.
 Ensure that the below tabled properties are set according to your needs.